Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/c_about_zos/r_envi_file_size_format.md

 ---

-    title: File sizes and formats
+    title: "File sizes and formats"
-    linkTitle: File sizes and formats
+    linkTitle: "File sizes and formats"
     weight: 160

----
-This section describes the installation environment and the space requirements for installation.
+---This section describes the installation environment and the space requirements for installation.

 A *distribution* environment is created during the product retrieval phase of the installation.
 This distribution environment contains the transferred files that provide the product contents, as well as any installed upgrades.